-Tony Dungy, a former professional football player and coach for Tampa Bay Buccaneers (1996-2001) and the Indianapolis Colts, is the first African American coach to win the Super Bowl.
+Tony Dungy, a former professional football player and coach for Tampa Bay Buccaneers (1996-2001) and the Indianapolis Colts (2002-2008), was the first African American coach to win the Super Bowl.
 Dungy has been hailed as a coaching genius, changing losing organizations into winners.
 Despite overwhelming personal and professional obstacles, he continues to be the picture of humility, simultaneously earning respect both on and off the field because of his strong convictions and high personal standards of ethics and behavior.

-In 1973 University of Minnesota head coach Cal Stoll recruited him.
+In 1973, University of Minnesota head coach Cal Stoll recruited him.
 By the end of his freshman year at Minnesota, Dungy had cracked the starting lineup.
-From 1973-1976 he was the star quarterback for the Golden Gophers.
-He finished his college career ranked fourth in total offense among all players in the history of the Big Ten conference.
+From 1973 to 1976 he was the star quarterback for the Golden Gophers.
+He finished his college career ranked fourth in total offense among all players in the history of the Big Ten Conference.

 His dream of coaching an NFL team was made reality in 1996, when he was hired as head coach of the Tampa Bay Buccaneers.
-Dungy systematically transformed his team from bottom-of-the-heap to playoff contention: the Buccaneers made four playoff appearances and won their division in 1999.
-Dungy became the winningest coach in Buccaneers’ history.
-Despite his successes, he was unable to take the team to the Super Bowl and was fired in 2001 due to his lack of playoff success.
+Dungy systematically transformed his team from the bottom-of-the-heap to playoff contention: the Buccaneers made four playoff appearances and won their division in 1999.
+As a coach, he had the most wins in Buccaneers’ history.
+Despite his successes, he was unable to take the team to the Super Bowl and was fired in 2001.

 In 2002, Dungy was hired as head coach of the Indianapolis Colts.
 Early on he had mixed results as he methodically re-tooled the team’s defenses.
-Despite the team making the playoffs every year, it wasn’t until 2006 that they advanced to the Super Bowl.
+Despite the team making the playoffs every year, it was not until 2006 that they advanced to the Super Bowl.
 On February 4, 2007, Dungy and the Indianapolis Colts faced Lovie Smith and the Chicago Bears in Super Bowl XLI– never before had two black coaches faced each other in the Super Bowl.
-The Colts won the game 29-17 and Dungy made history as the first black coach to win the Super Bowl.
+The Colts won the game 29-17, and Dungy made history as the first black coach to win the Super Bowl.
 Dungy retired from coaching in 2008 and since 2009 has worked as an analyst on NBC pre-game show, Football Night in America.

 Outside of football, Dungy’s charitable contributions have earned him much reverence and admiration.
 He has been active in many community service organizations such as the Boys and Girls Club and has founded a youth mentoring program.
 In addition, he is very active in his church and various Christian organizations.
 In 2007, George W. Bush appointed him to the President’s Council on Service and Civic Participation.